chapter nine

-9 Programming Agents
+9 Programming agents

 This chapter covers

-• Introduction to agents
+• Introducing agents

 • Creating simple agents using smolagents